How it works: Azure Multi-Factor Authentication

 - Something you are (biometrics)

 Azure Multi-Factor Authentication (MFA) helps safeguard access to data and applications while maintaining simplicity for users.
 It provides additional security by requiring a second form of authentication and delivers strong authentication via a range of easy to use authentication methods.
+Users may or may not be challenged for MFA based on configuration decisions that an administrator makes.

 How to get Multi-Factor Authentication?